aspose-pdf/Aspose.PDF-API-References-Tutorials/english/net/programming-with-document/customizepagenumbeswhileaddingtoc/_index.md

 In this tutorial, we have provided step-by-step guidance on how to customize page numbers while adding a TOC using Aspose.PDF for .NET.
 We have also provided a code example that you can use as a reference when implementing this feature in your

+### FAQ's

+#### Q: What is a table of contents (TOC) in a PDF document?

+A: A table of contents (TOC) in a PDF document is a navigational aid that provides an organized list of document sections or chapters along with their corresponding page numbers.
+It allows readers to quickly navigate to specific sections within the document.

+#### Q:Why would I want to customize page numbers in a TOC?

+A: Customizing page numbers in a TOC can be useful when you want to use a specific page numbering format or include additional information along with the page numbers.
+It allows you to create a more personalized and informative table of contents.

+#### Q: Can I include hyperlinks in the TOC to link to specific sections or pages within the PDF document?

+A: Yes, Aspose.PDF for .NET allows you to create hyperlinks in the TOC that link to specific sections or pages within the PDF document.
+This enhances the interactivity and navigation of the PDF document.

+#### Q: Is Aspose.PDF for .NET compatible with PDF/A standards?

+A: Yes, Aspose.PDF for .NET supports PDF/A standards, including PDF/A-1, PDF/A-2, and PDF/A-3.
+It allows you to create PDF documents that comply with archiving and long-term preservation requirements.

+#### Q: Can I add more formatting to the TOC entries, such as font styles or colors?

+A: Yes, you can add additional formatting to the TOC entries, such as font styles, colors, and font sizes, using Aspose.PDF for .NET.
+This allows you to customize the appearance of the TOC as per your requirements.